 For example server: rails s will create a window called ‘server’ and start the rails server in it.

 If you want to have multiple panes within a window, you can also provide these in the yaml configuration.
-Define which tmux layout you want to use with layout:
+Define which tmux layout you want to use with layout: first.
+Afterwards give a collection of panes to fill this layout with panes.
+Every item in the collection only has to provide the shell command to be run within.
+You can also use ’empty’ panes like - #empty to simply get a CLI pane, without any command being run intially.

 A basic Ruby on Rails project environment could look like this: